UW-CTRL/AA548-spr2024/bite-size-notes/week-4-d-Example of LQR-name.md

 # Objectives:
 1. Motivation of LQR
-2. Summarize the variation of LQR and corresponding Recati equation and optimal control.
+2. Summarize the variation of LQR and corresponding Riccati equation and optimal control.
-3. Using ode45 to solve Reccati equation.
+3. Using ode45 to solve Riccati equation.
 # Introduction:
-LQR (Linear Quatratic Regulater) is the a optimal solution to a full state feedback control to minimine the state error and control efforts.
-Let's break down this sentence to understand what is LQR ?
+LQR (Linear Quadratic Regulator) is an optimal solution for full-state feedback control, aiming to minimize a cost function chosen by the designer, typically reducing state error and control effort.
+Let's break down this sentence to understand what LQR is
 ## What is a fullstate feedback control.
 We want to stabilize a system and drive all state to 0.
 A standard full state feed back control can achieve this goal.(There are other variation which are out of the scope) \
 A standar full feedback controle has the block diagram.